Islandora-Labs/islandora_ingest_forms/README.md

 ## Description

-This is a repository will be used to store a variety of Islandora ingest forms that anyone can download and use.
+This is a repository used to store a variety of Islandora ingest forms that anyone can download and use.
 Currently the forms and related transformations are organized based on the metadata type.
+Some of the forms are experimental and are offered "as is".

 ## Contributing